hlerner1/AgePredictionMicroservice/README.md

 docker-compose up -d
 ```

+---

 ## Model Development

 When working with models in this template, there are some useful commands and intricacies
 to keep in mind.

+### [Dev Feature] Creating a Model
+This template is designed to allow easy deployment of pre-trained machine learning models.
+To successfully add a model
+to this template, there are two methods in the `model.py` file that must be implemented:
+- `init`
+- `predict`

+The `init` method in `model.py` will be run once upon initial startup.
+This method should fetch all needed files and ensure that
+the model is ready to make predictions.

+The `predict` method is what is used by the template to return prediction results.
+This method is passed a [file-like object](https://docs.python.org/3/library/io.html)
+containing the input image.
+The output of this method is a dictionary containing the results of the model prediction.

+You may create any number of additional helper files in this template, and they will be automatically included in the
+Docker container.
+However, note that the signatures and return types of `init` and `predict` in `model.py` must not be changed.

+### [Dev Feature] Installing Packages
+When working with models, it is likely that you will need to install additional packages such as numpy.

+To install additional requirements, add them to the requirements.txt file locally.
+Then, you can rerun the `docker-compose build` command and
+the packages will now be installed.

+**NOTE:** Do **NOT** connect to the container and then install packages with pip.
+If you do this, then the installed packages will be lost when you restart the container!

 ### [Dev Command] Connect to Application's Terminal